rmm5t/ryan.mcgeary.org/_posts/2012-06-05-mongodb-schema-design-at-busyconf.md

 right, it has some great benefits both in defining and matching your unique access patterns along with fairly decent long-term maintenance benefits.

-[^1]: Later, we decided to embedd Speakers under Activities to improve our patterns of access.
+[^1]: Later, we decided to embed Speakers under Activities to improve our patterns of access, but ironically, we plan to switch Speakers back out to their own collection again to provide cleaner normalization.

 [busyconf]: http://busyconf.com/
 [mongodb]: http://www.mongodb.org/